Ports of Call

 La Plagne is one of the best ski resorts for beginner and intermediate skiers and boarders, with literally hundreds of miles of pistes, but there is also plenty of off-piste terrain and challenging runs from the glacier for experts.
 As well as big, open slopes there are also runs between the trees, at Montchavin and Montalbert, and also over at Champagny.

 The scenery and views are stunning and can be enjoyed by all ski levels from the highest point, where pistes for all abilities will lead even novice skiers safely down again.
 Intermediates will find more than enough to believe they are in skiing heaven, and beginners are well catered for with nursery slopes and ski schools adjacent to all the villages and plenty of blue and easy red runs.
-If you tire of the skiing in La Plagne, or simply want a change of scenery, take the Vanoise Express to Les Arcs.
+If visitors tire of the skiing in La Plagne, or simply want a change of scenery, they can take the Vanoise Express to Les Arcs.

 Each complex of the purpose-built sections of La Plagne has holiday apartments, with supermarkets, restaurants and ski shops all interconnected by tunnels and walkways.
 The underground passages are reminiscent of a subway shopping mall.

-La Plagne is more of a family resort than a party destination, but are nightclubs in La Plagne Centre and Belle Plagne, as well as plenty of bars that offer live music.
+La Plagne is more of a family resort than a party destination, but there are nightclubs in La Plagne Centre and Belle Plagne, as well as plenty of bars that offer live music.
 There's a bowling alley in the centre of Belle Plagne, which is open late.

 The La Plagne resort is not the image of a traditional village, with many high-rise buildings and purpose-built complexes.
 Waiting times at lifts can be lengthy.